 The seat’s design and location must meet Council requirements.

-There are several areas that are either full or not suitable for commemorative seats, others have limited spaces available.
+There are several areas that are either full or not suitable for seats.

-The seat design depends on the location - it will need to match existing furniture used in the area.
+The design depends on the location because it will need to match existing furniture in the area.

 In remote areas a bench seat may be needed, and in some areas it may be possible to choose a picnic table.

-The cost for a standard seat and plaque in a park or reserve will usually be $2000, although it can vary – for example it may be more in a remote location.
+The cost for a standard seat and plaque in a park or reserve is $2,800.

 The cost includes the seat, plaque, installation and future maintenance of the seat.